planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 * Labeling of a polygon is anchored to the centroid of the polygon.
 GeoServer provides a vendor-option to allow labels to line wrap to remain within the polygon boundaries.

-For our Polygon exercises we will try and limit our CSS documents to a single rule, in order to showcase the properties used for rendering.
+For our Polygon exercises we will try and limit our YSLD documents to a single rule, in order to showcase the properties used for rendering.

 Reference:

-* :manual:`Polygon Symbology <extensions/css/properties.html#polygon-symbology>` (User Manual | CSS Property Listing)
+* :manual:`YSLD Reference <http://suite.opengeo.org/docs/latest/cartography/ysld/reference/index.html>` (YSLD Reference)
-* :manual:`Polygons <extensions/css/cookbook/polygon.html>` (User Manual | CSS Cookbook)
+* :manual:`Polygons <http://suite.opengeo.org/docs/latest/cartography/ysld/reference/symbolizers/polygon.html>` (YSLD Reference | Polygon symbolizer)
 * :manual:`Polygons <extensions/css/cookbook_polygon.html>` (User Manual | SLD Reference )

 This exercise makes use of the ``ne:states_provinces_shp`` layer.